Super-Lovers/dev-diary/games/game_jams/candles/candles.md

 ## desktop gamejam all
 <span class="game-link"><i class="fas fa-link"></i> Game Page: <a href="https://back-body-hurts.itch.io/candles">https://back-body-hurts.itch.io/candles</a></span>

-<p class="description">In Candles, You are a girl called Jane that is struggling with an unfortunate relationship with her family and to cope, she decides it is time to go, and so your adventure to escape begins.
+<p class="description"><span class="drop">I</span>n Candles, You are a girl called Jane that is struggling with an unfortunate relationship with her family and to cope, she decides it is time to go, and so your adventure to escape begins.
 This game was made for the Global Game Jam 2019 in two days.
 In Candles, we wanted to capture a spooky vibe and create a narrative-based progression game.
 Naturally, we went the RPG Maker route but for the sake of development experience at working on a new genre, I decided to program it with Unity instead.
 The entire programming will be re-written in the future because it was one of my first games and I had little to no experience of what was right or wrong to do.</p>

 <video src="../../../games/game_jams/candles/images/intro.mp4" controls="" autoplay="" loop="" style="display: block;"></video>